 - 1. Develop and maintain agency procedures and checklists in support of this ESF. - 2.
 Maintain the Skagit County EOC in a state of readiness. - 3.
-Identify locations for the receiving of outside resources as well as staging areas.

-- 4. Coordinate with support agencies to develop and maintain resource lists, establish contracts, and vendor agreements. - 5.
+Identify locations for the receiving of outside resources as well as staging areas. - 4.
+Coordinate with support agencies to develop and maintain resource lists, establish contracts, and vendor agreements. - 5.
 Participate in trainings, drills, and exercises in support of this ESF.

 - 1. Develop and maintain agency procedures and checklists in support of this ESF. - 2.
-Insure agency personnel are aware of resource ordering policies and procedures and are trained to perform assigned duties. - 3.
+Make sure agency personnel are aware of resource ordering policies and procedures and are trained to perform assigned duties. - 3.
 Develop and maintain resource lists, establish contracts, and vendor agreements. - 4.
 Encourage agency personnel to participate in local trainings, drills, and exercises.

-- 1. Activate and staff the Skagit County EOC in support of disaster response activities. - 2.
+- 1. Activate and staff the Skaqit County EOC in support of disaster response activities. - 2.
 If needed, establish an Area Command or MACC to manage the incident and assist in coordinating logistical and resource needs. - 3.
+Determine needs for CPOD and establish and announce as needed in and around affected areas of the county. - 4.
 Properly document all actions and maintain accurate expense records.